69killian/69killian/README.md

   OpenSource Together <br/>

 📈 Goals for 2025 - 2026 : <br/>
-  Launch & scale Huge projects <br/>
+  Launch & scale Gitify V2 on OST <br/>
   Build a strong dev brand on X and LinkedIn<br/>

 💡 I believe in action over theory, and I'm all about learning, building, and sharing my creations